jeermuce/jeermuce/README.md

  <div align="center" style="font-weight: bold;">I'm Ernesto, a Full-Stack web developer trained by Soy Henry and pursuing a Software Engineering degree.</div>

--   🔭 I’m currently working on building my portfolio
+-   🔭 I’m currently working on varied projects to put in my portfolio

 -   🌱 I’m currently learning Rust and Typescript, along with Tailwind.

 -   ❓ Ask me about anything related to PERN stack and related technologies.